sreshaven/auto-trends-api/README.md

 100 26827  100 26827    0     0  3274k      0 --:--:-- --:--:-- --:--:-- 3274k
 ```

 Method = DELETE: The DELETE method for this route will delete the image from the Redis database.
-To do this, run `curl -X DELETE http://127.0.0.1:5000/co2_year_plot` and below is an example of the output message is the image is found in the database and deleted:
+To do this, run `curl -X DELETE http://127.0.0.1:5000/co2_year_plot` and below is an example of the output message if the image is found in the database and deleted:
 ```
 Auto Trends data image has been deleted from Redis
 ```

-#### Route: /weight_mpg_plot/<year>
+#### Route: /weight_mpg_plot/\<year\>
 Method = POST: Use this route to create and load an image based on the Auto Trends Dataset into Redis.
 This image is a graph that compares a vehicles weight to its fuel efficiency from the year specified by the user.
-To load the image into Redis, run `curl -X POST http://127.0.0.1:5000/weight_mpg_plot/<year>` which will return a message like the one below:
+To load the image into Redis, run `curl -X POST http://127.0.0.1:5000/weight_mpg_plot/<year>` and replace \<year\> with a specific year between 1975 to 2021 which will return a message like the one below:
 ```
-image has been loaded to redis
+Image has been loaded to Redis
 ```

 Method = GET: This route can be used also be used to get the image locally if it is present in the database by changing the method to GET.
 To do this, run `curl -X GET http://127.0.0.1:5000/weight_mpg_plot/<year> --output filename.png` and replace `filename` with a name that you want.
 This will return the image of the graph in redis to the directory you are currently in and will return an output like below: